Floating-Base Deep Lagrangian Networks: INTRODUCTION

-However, naively applying these methods to floating-base systems, such as quadrupeds and humanoids, neglects several physical constraints which may limit the generalizability of the learned model.
-First of all, such robots contain multiple kinematic chains, leading to an inertia matrix with a sparse block structure where certain blocks are independent of specific joint inputs.
-Furthermore, the composite spatial inertia matrix~\cite{rbd_featherstone2008}, i.e., the part of the inertia matrix that maps floating-base accelerations to the total wrench applied at the base, should respect a triangular inequality~\cite{full_physical_traversaro}.
-Even for DeLaN, which directly predicts the Cholesky decomposition of the inertia matrix, imposing these additional constraints is challenging: sparsity and input-independencies are not preserved in the Cholesky matrix~\cite{efficient_factorization_featherstone2005} and enforcing the triangular inequality is non-trivial.
-Hence, grey-box models for floating-base systems remain limited to simplified dynamics~\cite{lnn_inf_horizon_quadruped, symbolic_reduced_quadruped_jumping}.
+However, naively applying these methods to floating-base systems, such as quadrupeds and humanoids, neglects several physical constraints which may limit the generalization of the learned model.
+These robots have multiple kinematic chains, leading to a sparse inertia matrix with blocks dependent on specific joint inputs.
+The composite spatial inertia matrix~\cite{rbd_featherstone2008}, which maps floating-base accelerations to the total wrench applied at the base, must respect a triangle inequality~\cite{full_physical_traversaro}.
+Even for DeLaN, which predicts the Cholesky decomposition of the inertia matrix, imposing these additional constraints is challenging: sparsity and input-independencies are not preserved in the Cholesky matrix~\cite{efficient_factorization_featherstone2005} and enforcing the triangle inequality is non-trivial.
+Hence, grey-box models for floating-base robots remain limited to simplified dynamics~\cite{lnn_inf_horizon_quadruped, symbolic_reduced_quadruped_jumping}.

-In this work, we introduce a novel parameterization of the inertia matrix of floating-base system based on the reordered Cholesky factorization~\cite{efficient_factorization_featherstone2005}.
-Our parameterization ensures positive-definiteness; branch-induced sparsity and input-independencies; the triangular inequality of the composite spatial inertia matrix; and the stationarity of the system total mass.
-Based on DeLaN, we propose the Floating-Base Deep Lagrangian Networks (FeLaN), a novel grey-box method for the identification of floating-base system dynamics.
-We validate our methods in several simulation environments and on multiple real quadrupeds and humanoids, namely on Unitree Go2~\cite{UnitreeGo2}, Boston Dynamics Spot~\cite{BostonDynamicsSpot}, Pal Robotics TALOS~\cite{Talos}, and HyQReal2, the updated version of HyQReal1~\cite{hyqreal19}.
+In this work, we introduce a novel parameterization of the inertia matrix of floating-base systems based on the reordered Cholesky factorization~\cite{efficient_factorization_featherstone2005}.
+Our parameterization ensures positive definiteness; branch-induced sparsity and input-independencies; the triangle inequality of the composite spatial inertia; and the stationarity of the system total mass.
+Based on DeLaN, we propose Floating-Base Deep Lagrangian Networks (FeLaN), a novel grey-box method for identifying the dynamics of floating-base systems, depicted in Fig.~\ref{fig:felan_architecture}.
+We validate our method in several simulation environments and on multiple real quadrupeds and humanoids: Unitree Go2~\cite{UnitreeGo2}, Boston Dynamics Spot~\cite{BostonDynamicsSpot}, Pal Robotics Talos~\cite{Talos}, and HyQReal2, the updated version of HyQReal~\cite{hyqreal19}.

 To summarize, our main contributions are as follows: \begin{itemize} \item We extend the full physical consistency condition of single rigid body to the composite spatial inertia. \item We present a novel parametrization of the inertia matrix for floating-base systems that preserves branch-induced sparsity and ensures full physical consistency of the composite spatial inertia. \item Inspired by DeLaN, we introduce a deep learning architecture for physically consistent system identification of floating-base robots, combining Lagrangian mechanics with our proposed parametrization. \item We perform an extensive comparison of our approach against multiple baselines on both simulated and real robot data. \end{itemize}